 The Yule goat (known as a Julbock in Sweden, Julebukk in Norway, or Olkipukki in Finland) in Nordic countries today is best known as a Christmas ornament.

 The modern version of the Yule goat figure is a decorative goat made out of straw and bound with red ribbons, a popular Christmas ornament often found under or on the Christmas tree.
-So it is no wonder why goats are also one of the topics of this year’s Ingebretsen’s catalog.
+So it is no wonder why goats are also one of the topics of the 2019 Ingebretsen’s catalog.

 Traditionally, people would fashion straw from their final harvest into the Julbock to preserve the energy of fertility for the next year.
 If you are the craftsy/DIY kind of person you can make your own Yule goat:

 The Yule goat immigrated from Scandinavia with settlers who congregated in the northern states during the late nineteenth and early twentieth centuries.
 There, and in Sweden, Norway, and Finland, the Yule goat is as much a part of Christmas tradition as Santa Claus, Frosty the Snowman, or the church basement lutefisk dinner.

 The Yule goat is an ever-present symbol of the winter holidays in Scandinavian countries.
 A throwback to pre-Christian times, the Yule goat is another pagan Yule symbol that was absorbed into Christian holiday customs.
 In the Norse pagan religion, the goat was the conveyance of the gods – early images of Odin in a goat-drawn cart are jarringly similar to later depictions of Santa Claus.
 That is probably why at one time it was believed that St. Nicolas brought presents on a goat.